PetarSpassov/Quinngard/README.md

 # Changes
 ## __Building Changes__
 - Carved Stone building cost reduced (10 -> 5 stone)
+- Woodcutter's Lodge stone cost to upgrade reduced from 10 to 5.

 ## __Clan Rebalancing__
 - **Bear**
-  - Harpoons now replaces Eradication instead of Shiny Happy People
+  - Harpoons now replaces Eradication instead of Shiny Happy People.
 - **Kraken**
-  - Relic-summoned Kraken forewarning reduced from 6 to 4 months.
+  - Relic-summoned Kraken forewarning reduced from 6 to 3 months.
   - Kraken event feast duration increased from 2 to 3 months.
 - **Stoat**
-  - Mutual Effort now replaces Trading Caravan instead of Medicine
+  - Mutual Effort now replaces Trading Caravan instead of Medicine.

 ## __Conquest__
 **__Generic Bonuses__**
 - Free tools are now only offered for Miners.
 - "+20% unit production" will no longer appear for Smiths and Miners.
 - "+30% defense for unit" no longer appears for Axe Throwers, Trackers, Archers, and Foxskins.
 **__Clan Specific__**
 - **Eagle**
   - Changed the Conquest bonus icons to the correct ones.
 They already existed in the files, but were unused for some reason.